Pinterest Best Practices

 Idea Pins & Video Pins

 Other new trends on Pinterest are Idea Pins and Video Pins.
-And if you want to stand out from all the other Pinterest Pins, I definitely recommend you to dive into the creation of Idea and Video Pins and to use it to your advantage.
-My Video Pins get waaay more impressions than my regular Pins!
+And if you want to stand out from all the other Pinterest Pins, I definitely recommend you to dive into the creation of Idea and Video Pins and use it to your advantage.
+My Idea Pins get waaay more impressions than my regular Pins!

 Pinterest wants you to be an active member on the platform and not only via third-party schedulers.
 Therefore, you should be active on Pinterest daily.
 Repin some pins directly on Pinterest, follow people, update your boards, create new boards, and read others’ blogs.
 Keep the balance between automated and manual pinning.